nonstandardlogic/kubevscan/README.md

 The chosen sidecar injector is the open source [k8s-sidecar-injector](https://github.com/tumblr/k8s-sidecar-injector)

-The following steps describe the installation and configuration of the sidecar inector.
+The following steps describe the installation and configuration of the sidecar injector.

 First step is to pull the docker image :